-But when the rubber hits the road and you ask people to not only set goals but to be held accountable for completing goals, things fall apart.
+But when the rubber hits the road and you ask people to not only set goals but to be held accountable for completing those goals, things fall apart.

 Fear raises its ugly head and people in a mastermind group stop working efficiently together.
 You’ve heard the litany of fears:

 Second, ask the mastermind group to support each other knowing that this sluggish time will happen to nearly everyone in the group.
 Create space in your meetings for people to talk about their fears and the way they self-sabotage themselves.
-Brainstorm with each other to find ways of dealing with the problem.
+Brainstorm with each other to discover ways of dealing with the problem.

 Finally, keep holding each other accountable to take action.
 You might need to ratchet back the action items into smaller steps, making them less daunting and more do-able.
 But don’t allow people to stop taking action and wallow in fear.